Russia's Wagner mercenaries face uncertainty after the presumed death of its leader in a plane crash | Politics

 This summer, Wagner helped secure a national referendum in the Central African Republic that cemented presidential power; it is a key partner for Mali's army in battling armed rebels; and it contacted the military junta in Niger that wants its services following a coup.

+Africa's 54 nations are the largest voting bloc at the UN, and Moscow has actively worked to rally their support for its invasion.

-Linda Thomas-Greenfield, the U.S. ambassador to the U.N., said Friday that Wagner's forces ''are destabilizing, and we've encouraged countries in Africa to condemn their presence as well as their actions.”
-On Thursday, the Republican Front in the Central African Republic, allied with the ruling party, reiterated its support for Russia and Wagner, saying they were “determined to fight alongside the African people as they struggle for self-determination.”
-Wagner forces have served as personal bodyguards for President Faustin Archange Touadera, protecting the capital of Bangui from rebel threats and helping secure a July 30 constitutional referendum that could extend his power indefinitely.
+Linda Thomas-Greenfield, the US ambassador to the UN, said Friday that Wagner's forces ''are destabilising, and we've encouraged countries in Africa to condemn their presence as well as their actions.”
+The Republican Front in the Central African Republic, which is allied with the country's ruling party, on Thursday reiterated its support for Russia and Wagner, saying they were “determined to fight alongside the African people as they struggle for self-determination.”
+Wagner forces have served as personal bodyguards for President Faustin Archange Touadera, protecting the capital of Bangui from rebel threats and helping Touadera win the July 30 constitutional referendum that could extend his power indefinitely.

-Central African activist and blogger Christian Aime Ndotah said the country's cooperation with Russia would be unaffected by new leadership with Wagner, which has been “well-established” there for years.
+Central African activist and blogger Christian Aime Ndotah said the country's cooperation with Russia would be unaffected by new leadership at Wagner, which has been “well-established” in the country for years.

 “A state's security is its sovereignty.
 You can't entrust the security of a state to a group of mercenaries,” said Jean Serge Bokassa, former public security minister.

-Nathalia Dukhan, senior investigator at The Sentry, predicted the Kremlin will try to bring Africa closer into its orbit.
+Nathalia Dukhan, a senior investigator at The Sentry, a policy organisation based in Washington, predicted the Kremlin would try to bring Africa closer into its orbit.

+“Wagner has been a successful tool for Russia to expand its influence efficiently and brutally,” she said.

 “They have a good reputation, which they can sell to another Russian contender.
 It wouldn't be surprising if a new organization took them over,” Osborn said, noting that Russian military contractors in Ukraine, such as Redut and Convoy, have recently expressed a desire to do business in Africa.